-According to 2000 U.S. Census Data, the minority population in Cobb County makes up nearly 30% of the total population for Cobb County.
-Racially and ethnically concentrated areas of poverty (RCAPs/ECAPs) are census tracts with minority population above 50% and a poverty rate above 36.4%3 3 times the average census tract poverty rate for Cobb).
+According to the 2010 HUD Affirmatively Further Fair Housing (AFFH) map, the minority population in Cobb County makes up 45% of the total population for Cobb County.
+Racially and ethnically concentrated areas of poverty (RCAPs/ECAPs) are census tracts with minority population above 50% and a poverty rate above 36.4% 3-times the average census tract poverty rate for Cobb.
 As indicated in Map 2, the census tracts in the shaded areas have been identified as areas of concentrated poverty within the County.